YetiCodeCamp/cpp-for-beginners/docs/_video_pages/vbubuntu.md

 - Better mouse pointer integration: You no longer need to press any key to “free” the cursor from the Guest OS.
 - Shared Clipboard: You can share data between the guest and the host operating systems using the clipboard.
 - Drag and Drop: You are able to drag and drop files between the host and the guest OS.
 - Improved video drivers: The custom video drivers that are installed with Guest Additions provide you with additional high and non-standard video modes, as well as improved video performance.
 It also allows you to resize the virtual machine’s window.
-If you have a 4K monitor, these drivers will resolve most tissues you may have had with video scaling.
+If you have a 4K monitor, these drivers will resolve most issues you may have had with video scaling.
 - Time synchronization: The guest system's time is synchronized the time with that of the host machine regularly.

 For a complete list, refer to the VirtualBox official documentation, available at: [https://www.virtualbox.org/manual/ch04.html](https://www.virtualbox.org/manual/ch04.html)